 The total value of the Cover Asset Pool shall continuously exceed the value of payment obligations incurred from the Covered Bonds (overcollateralization).
 This is achieved by Section 24 of the Covered Bond Act which provides that (a) the total value of Cover Asset Pool must always exceed the liabilities under the Covered Bonds and (b) the net present value of Cover Asset Pool must always be at least 2 per cent above the net present value of the liabilities under the Covered Bonds.
 Moreover, if the requirements prescribed in Article 129, Paragraph 3 a, Subparagraph 3 of CRR are not fulfilled, the net present value of Cover Asset Pool must be at least 5 per cent above the net present value of the liabilities.
 The net present value shall also cover the estimated costs in relation winding-down of the Covered Bonds.
-A calculation method based on the net present value shall be used to determine the overcollateralization amount.
-If the calculation method based on net present value produces a higher cover pool total value than the method based on the nominal value of obligations incurred from the Covered Bonds, the overcollateralization shall be determined on the basis of the nominal value.
+A calculation method based on the net present value produces a higher cover pool total value than the method based on the nominal value of obligations incurred from the Covered Bonds, the overcollateralization shall be determined on the basis of the nominal value.